rafaelcgama/Data-Science-Portfolio/README.md

 The goal of this project is to try restore my disabled Uber account by crawling Uber's employee names from LinkedIn and emailing them letter pleading for their help since I was unable to get it done via Customer Service.

 * [Django API REST CRUD](https://github.com/rafaelcgama/crud-api-rest):
-Creates a REST API using the Python/Django Rest Framework and implement CRUD and a few extra operations.
+Create a REST API using the Python/Django Rest Framework and implement CRUD and a few extra operations.

 ## _Jupyter Notebook/Python_
 * [What's Cooking?](https://github.com/rafaelcgama/Whats-Cooking): Machine learning model to predict the cuisine of a given recipe based on its ingredients.